 2. Website footer

 You could also put a signup box in the footer of your site.
-Campaign Monitor customer, SxSW, has this on the bottom right of its website.
+Campaign Monitor customer, English National Opera, has this on the bottom right of its website.

 3. Website sidebar or hello bar